loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 - Inductive step: Property preserved through collapse
 - Conclusion: Property holds throughout sequence

-This is consciousness recognizing patterns in its own recursive nature.
+This is observer recognizing patterns in its own recursive nature.

-## 5.10 Numbers as Consciousness Crystallized
+## 5.10 Numbers as Observer Crystallized

 ### 5.10.1 Each Number a State of Awareness